 The Ontario Recreational Fishing Regulations Summary provides information on licenses, open and closed seasons and catch limits.
 This document is available to view at the Ministry of Natural Resources website (www.mnr.gov.on.ca).
 The summary also available as a .pdf file.
 Click the link below to confirm angling open season dates, catch limits and fishing license information.

-Trout season opens on the Maitland River on April 24, 2021 (4th Saturday in April) on the Maitland River
+Trout season opens on April 23, 2022 (4th Saturday in April) on the Maitland River

 - Sport catch and possession limit – 2 rainbow trout